Sahra Wagenknecht Alliance: Mandates and offices

 The ten BSW members of parliament represented in the German Bundestag were elected to parliament via the respective state lists of the Left Party.
 They were recognised as a parliamentary group on 2 February 2024.
 It bears the name Gruppe BSW im Bundestag and had already constituted itself internally on 11 December 2023.
-Wagenknecht was elected chairwoman, Klaus Ernst as deputy chairman and Jessica Tatti as parliamentary manager.
+Sahra Wagenknecht was elected chairwoman, Klaus Ernst as deputy chairman and Jessica Tatti as parliamentary manager.
 The other MPs in the group are Amira Mohamed Ali, Ali Al-Dailami, Sevim Dağdelen, Andrej Hunko, Christian Leye, Żaklin Nastić and Alexander Ulrich.

 With Alexander King (Berlin House of Representatives), Metin Kaya (Hamburg Parliament) and Andreas Hartenfels (Rhineland-Palatinate State Parliament) the party is also represented in three state parliaments through defections.
 With the switch of Katja Wolf to the BSW in March 2024, the party provided the mayor of the city of Eisenach in Thuringia until the end of June 2024, because she did not run again in the local elections in Thuringia in May 2024 and instead ran as the top candidate for the BSW in the Thuringian state elections in September 2024.

 In the 2024 European Parliament election in Germany, six candidates of the BSW secured their seats and became members of the European Parliament: Fabio De Masi, Thomas Geisel, Michael von der Schulenburg, Ruth Firmenich, Jan-Peter Warnke and Friedrich Pürner.
 The party unsuccessfully sought to form a parliamentary group in the European Parliament together with the Italian Five Star Movement.
 In February 2025, Pürner resigned from the party, reducing the BSW's number of seats to five.

 In September 2024, Slovak Smer began negotiations with two other parties in the Non-Inscrits, the BSW and the Czech Stačilo!, on establishing cooperation between left-wing conservative parties in the EU.

 In September 2024, the BSW achieved a double-digit share of the vote and third place in the state elections in Saxony, Thuringia and Brandenburg.
 In February 2025 the party fell just below the 5% threshold to win seats in the German Bundestag, and thus lost all their representation.
 A few weeks later they distantly failed to reach 5% in the Hamburg state election, and lost their seat.

 Since December 2024, the BSW has been involved in state governments in Brandenburg (Woidke IV Cabinet) and Thuringia (Voigt Cabinet) for the first time.

-2024 state elections in East Germany
+2024 state elections in eastern Germany

 In September 2024, BSW faced its first large electoral test in Landtag elections in the states of Brandenburg, Saxony and Thuringia.
 In Saxony and Thuringia, the BSW came in third place.
 In Brandenburg, the BSW competed with largely unknown candidates.
 Although 13 BSW candidates were elected to the state parliament on September 22, their names were missing from the state party's homepage before and after the election.

 On 11 December 2024, Dietmar Woidke formed the Woidke IV Cabinet in Brandenburg and the first nationwide red–purple coalition with the BSW was formed.
 In Thuringia, a Blackberry coalition was formed.